vidhyashree/gitrepo-migration/git-migration.md

 git clone <url to ORI repo> temp cd temp

-#To see list of different branches
+# To see list of different branches
 git branch -a

 # Checkout all the branches that you want to copy from old repo
-git checkout <branch>
+git checkout branch-name

 # Fetch all the tags from old repo
 git fetch --tags